 Ra Ra Rasputin!
 You’re likely familiar with Boney M. Rasputin song:

-Or maybe you know the perverse monk, who tried to murder Anastasia in the Disney movie.
+Or maybe you know Rasputin the Mad Monk, who tried to murder Anastasia in the Disney movie.
 We all hated the bloke.
 But the infamous muzhik (peasant in Russian) was a dubious character, whose cause of death and autopsy made of him an almost supernatural figure.
 Rasputin’s eyes, intense, and pale blue, casting a mesmerising gaze, those soothing blue orbs hiding an almost invisible sensual beast underneath.
 And equally strong was his, to quote his detractors: goat smell.

 Grigori Yefimovich Rasputin was born on 21st January (Old calendar: 9th January) 1869, in the village of Prokrovskoye, Siberia.
 Literally, in the middle of nowhere.
 He was a son of peasants, which was likely the only occupation available in -40 degrees Siberia.